 Muniment of Title

-The probate of a Will as a muniment of title is a mechanism where a Decedent’s Will is filed for probate, the Court recognizes the Will, but does not appoint an executor or administrator to administer the Estate.
+Muniment of title is a mechanism where a Decedent’s Will is filed for probate and the Court recognizes the Will but does not appoint an executor or administrator to administer the Estate.
 Rather, once the Court signs its Order establishing the Will as the Decedent’s true last Will, a certified copy of the Will and the Court’s Order can be used to transfer title in any property owned by the Decedent to those people listed in his Will.
-In essence, the Will and the Order serve as an equivalent to a new deed to any real estate.
+The Will and the Order serve as an equivalent to a new deed to any real estate.

-As noted elsewhere in this website, a Will must be filed for probate within 4 years of the Decedent’s date of death.
-However, the Probate Code creates a small exception for Wills filed as a muniment of title.
+As noted under Probate FAQs, a Will must be filed for probate within 4 years of the Decedent’s date of death.
+However, the Texas Estates Code creates a small exception for Wills filed as a muniment of title.
 If the person filing the Will is determined to have not been at fault in not bringing the Will for probate within the 4 years, then the Court can recognize the Will through a muniment of title only.

-One final note about the muniment of title.
-Although it may seem somewhat elementary, the muniment of title only applies when you are filing a Will for probate.
-It has no application if the Decedent died without leaving a valid Will.
-Likewise, the muniment of title is not available if there are debts outstanding that are owed by the Decedent, unless those debts are secured by real property.
-In the case where someone died without a Will and you would prefer to avoid the formal probate of the estate, see the Alternatives to Probate detailed elsewhere in this site.
+Muniment of title has no application if the Decedent died without leaving a valid Will.
+(In the case where someone died without a Will and you prefer to avoid the formal probate of the estate, see the Alternatives to Probate.)